 Sometimes getting over sidewalk, door jambs, grass, or gravel can be a challenge for those in walkers.
 Luckily, our rollator walker offers 8” sport wheels made to grip rough surfaces, making it easy to push anywhere.
 Large, bicycle-style hand brakes allow you to stop on a dime while the lightweight and tough frame pairs easy maneuverability with durability.VIEW THIS ROLLATOR

 Those with limited mobility should choose a rollator that offers maximum support, and can provide ample stability as well as a comfortable place to sit when needed.
 The rollator wheelchair does the job, doubling as an independent walking aid, as well as a transport chair.
 The breathable nylon mesh seat is comfortable for those who tire easily, while foot rests allow a caregiver to push the patient smoothly.
-Our rollator walker is another good option, with its own mesh seat and sturdy aluminum frame.VIEW THIS ROLLATOR
+Our upright walker is another good option, with arm supports designed to eliminate tension in the shoulders while maintaining stability.VIEW THIS ROLLATOR

 Choosing a lightweight walker is a good choice for those who lack upper body strength, or who want to travel long distances without strain.
 Our folding walker is the lightest option we offer, at just 8.1 lbs.
 It’s aluminum frame is lightweight and waterproof, while staying durable enough to stand up to years of use.
 Our rollator walker and rollator wheelchair also offer lightweight frame, and can fold down to a portable size.VIEW THIS WALKER